 Meta boss Mark Zuckerberg is on a shopping spree.
 The billionaire, worth $180 billion, is shelling out a few hundred million on not one but two superyachts.
 In true billionaire fashion, he has joined the herd of honchos with big boats by purchasing the mammoth Project 1010, originally commissioned by the sanctioned Russian oligarch Vladimir Potanin.
 The Feadship beauty, now christened Launchpad, is a 387-footer that the YouTube Channel eSysman SuperYachts has confirmed now belongs to the Silicon Valley tycoon.
 Dutch laws prevented the Russian magnate, Potanin, from taking delivery of the Feadship stunner, and his loss became Zuckerberg’s gain.

 Luxurylaunches published a story in December 2023, speculating that the Facebook CEO would be the new owner of the luxury vessel launched in August 2022.
 Built in the Netherlands, the Launchpad superyacht was moored and motionless until the Dutch government permitted the sale of the pleasure craft to non-Russians, making this wealthy American an ideal and acceptable candidate.
-The $300 million ship is now en route to Saint Maarten via the English Channel as per AIS data.
+The $300 million ship is now en route to Sint Maarten via the English Channel as per AIS data.

 The second superyacht purchased by the fittest CEO in Silicon Valley is a stellar shadow or support vessel called Wingman.
 The world knew it as the motoryacht Dapple, previously owned by American video game billionaire Gabe Newell.
-Dapple developed a solid reputation as a yacht that saved its affluent owner from the wrath of the Covid-19 pandemic.
+Dapple developed a solid reputation as a yacht that saved its affluent owner from the wrath of the COVID-19 pandemic.
 The 220-foot-long support vessel was transformed by Newell into a full-fledged hospital.
 The 4,999GT yacht Launchpad, along with the Lurssen superyacht Wingman worth $30 million, now makes up Zuckerberg’s fleet, which we will explore in detail below.

 Meet the world’s $300 million superyacht Launchpad: